Types of Psoriasis (cont.)

 IN THIS ARTICLE

-Picture of erythrodermic psoriasis.
+Picture of nail psoriasis with pitting.
 Image courtesy of Hon Pak, MD.

 YOU MAY ALSO LIKE